-(B) Any water system that maintains the range of values for the water quality control parameters reflecting optimal corrosion control treatment specified by the commissioner under section 41(f) of this rule during each of two (2) consecutive six (6) month monitoring periods may reduce the frequency of monitoring to once per year and reduce the number of lead and copper samples in accordance with subsection (c) if it receives written approval from the commissioner.
+- (B) Any water system that meets the lead action level and maintains the range of values for the water quality control parameters reflecting optimal corrosion control treatment specified by the commissioner under section 41(f) of this rule during each of two (2) consecutive six (6) month monitoring periods may reduce the frequency of monitoring to once per year and reduce the number of lead and copper samples in accordance with subsection (c) if it receives written approval from the commissioner.
+This sampling must begin during the calendar year immediately following the end of the second consecutive six (6) month monitoring period.
 The commissioner shall:

+- (i) review:

+- (AA) monitoring;

+- (BB) treatment; and

+- (CC) other relevant;

-(i) review monitoring, treatment, and other relevant information submitted by the water system in accordance with section 46 of this rule;
+information submitted by the water system in accordance with section 46 of this rule;

-(ii) notify the system in writing when the commissioner determines the system is eligible to commence reduced monitoring; and

-(iii) review and, where appropriate, revise the commissioner's determination when the system submits new monitoring or treatment data, or when other data relevant to the number and frequency of tap sampling becomes available.

-(C) A small or medium size water system that meets the lead and copper action levels during three (3) consecutive years of monitoring may reduce the frequency of monitoring for lead and copper from annually to once every three (3) years.
-Any water system that maintains the range of values for the water quality control parameters reflecting optimal corrosion control treatment specified by the commissioner under section 41(f) of this rule during three (3) years if it receives written approval from the commissioner.
-The commissioner shall:
+- (ii) notify the system in writing when the commissioner determines the system is eligible to commence reduced monitoring; and - (iii) review and, where appropriate, revise the commissioner's determination when: - (AA) the system submits new monitoring or treatment data; or - (BB) other data relevant to the number and frequency of tap sampling becomes available. - (C) A small or medium size water system that meets the lead and copper action levels during three (3) consecutive years of monitoring may reduce the frequency of monitoring for lead and copper from annually to once every three (3) years.
+Any water system that meets the lead action level and maintains the range of values for the water quality control parameters reflecting optimal corrosion control treatment specified by the commissioner under section 41(f) of this rule during three (3) consecutive years of monitoring may reduce the frequency of monitoring from annually to once every three (3) years if it receives written approval from the commissioner.
+Samples collected once every three (3) years must be collected not later than every third calendar year.
+The commissioner shall: - (i) review: - (AA) monitoring; - (BB) treatment; and - (CC) other relevant;

-(i) review monitoring, treatment, and other relevant information submitted by the water system in accordance with section 46 of this rule;
+information submitted by the water system in accordance with section 46 of this rule;

-(ii) notify the system in writing when the commissioner determines the system is eligible to reduce the frequency of monitoring to once every three (3) years;

-(iii) review and, where appropriate, revise the determination when the system submits new monitoring or treatment data, or when other data relevant to the number and frequency of tap sampling becomes available.

-(D) A water system that reduces the number and frequency of sampling shall collect these samples from representative sites included in the pool of targeted sampling sites identified in subsection (a).
-Systems sampling annually or less frequently shall conduct the lead and copper tap sampling during the months of June, July, August, or September unless the commissioner has approved a different sampling period in accordance with the following:

-(i) At the commissioner's discretion, a different period for conducting the lead and copper tap sampling may be approved for systems conducting a reduced number of samples.
-Such a period shall be no longer than four (4) months and must represent a time of normal operation where the highest levels of lead are most likely to occur.
+- (ii) notify the system in writing when the commissioner determines the system is eligible to reduce the frequency of monitoring to once every three (3) years; and - (iii) review and, where appropriate, revise the determination when: - (AA) the system submits new monitoring or treatment data; or - (BB) other data relevant to the number and frequency of tap sampling becomes available. - (D) A water system that reduces the number and frequency of sampling shall collect these samples from representative sites included in the pool of targeted sampling sites identified in subsection (a).
+Systems sampling annually or less frequently shall conduct the lead and copper tap sampling during the months of June, July, August, or September unless the commissioner has approved a different sampling period in accordance with the following: - (i) At the commissioner's discretion, a different period for conducting the lead and copper tap sampling may be approved for systems conducting a reduced number of samples.
+This different period shall be no longer than four (4) months and must represent a time of normal operation where the highest levels of lead are most likely to occur.
 The commissioner shall designate a period that represents a time of normal operation for the system as follows:

-(AA) For a nontransient noncommunity water system that does not operate during the months of June through September.

-(BB) Where the period of normal operation having the highest levels of lead that are most likely to occur is not known.
+- (AA) For an NTNCWS that does not operate during the months of June through September. - (BB) Where the period of normal operation having the highest levels of lead that are most likely to occur is not known.